tuosuniversity/Vellum/Output/EN/3_The Dynamics of Emotion/25_The_Prime_Modality_and_Psychodynamic_Dimensions.md

 ### Article 2: Ancient Roots, Modern Mind: The Genesis of Psychodynamic Dimensions

-**SEO-Optimized Title:** Beyond Freud: Unearthing the Philosophical Origins of Your Inner World's Dynamics
+ Beyond Freud: Unearthing the Philosophical Origins of Your Inner World's Dynamics

 **Article Body:**